zzell/ke/readme.md

 - A software artifact should be open for extension but closed for modification.
 - Old: You should be able to extend a classes behavior, without modifying it.

-Module declares only interface WITHOUT realiztion.
+Module declares only interface WITHOUT realization.
 Realization defined in other module.
-Thus you are able to use different realization without recompilcation.
+Thus you are able to use different realization without recompilation.

-And when you'll need to change behaviour you can just implement another interface.
+And when you'll need to change behaviour you can just implement interface in another way.

 ```go
 type GetInfo interface {